lhzdnb/complete-javascript-course/JavaScript Notes.md

 Interpreter runs through the source code and executes it line by line.

-Just-in-time (JIT) complication: Entire cdoe is converted into machine code at once, then executed immediately.
+Just-in-time (JIT) complication: Entire code is converted into machine code at once, then executed immediately.

 <img src="./assets/compilation-interpretation.JPG" alt="compilation-interpretation" style="zoom: 25%;" />